FOSSCellNITCalicut/Newsletter/content/post/FirstStep.md

 bigimg: [{src: "/FIRST/big1.png", desc: "F-Droid"}, {src: "/FIRST/big2.webp", desc: "Free as in FREEDOM"}]
 ---

-Often we recieve the question "How to get into FOSS?"
+Often we receive the question "How to get into FOSS?"
 Here's the answer !!!

 Are you struggling to break free from the closed source maze?
 Say goodbye to proprietary software and join us on a journey to unlock the boundless potential of FOSS together.